-If you have a currency transfer to make involving buying or selling Euros then contact me directly for a free quote and I look forward to hearing from you.
+If you would like more information about buying or selling Euros and would like to save money on exchange rates compared to using your own bank then contact me directly and I look forward to hearing from you.

 Tom Holian firstname.lastname@example.org